 - Incorrectly claiming head of household status.
 Many tax preparers incorrectly claim head of household status on federal income tax returns because it yields a lower tax liability.
 But, you can’t claim this status unless you satisfy the requirements, which are listed in IRS Publication 17.
 If you incorrectly claim head of household status, the college financial aid office is prohibited from disbursing federal student aid until you file an amended federal income tax return.

 - Failing to report stepparent’s income and assets.
-If the student’s parents are divorced and the custodial parent (the parent responsible for filing the FAFSA) has remarried, the stepparent’s income and assets must be reported on the FAFSA, regardless of any prenuptial agreements.
+If the student’s parents are divorced and the parent responsible for filing the FAFSA has remarried, the stepparent’s income and assets must be reported on the FAFSA, regardless of any prenuptial agreements.
 Prenuptial agreements are ignored on the FAFSA as a matter of federal law.

 - Failing to count unborn children in household size.
 If a child will be born before the end of the academic year and will receive more than half support from the student or parent, it should be included in the family size figure.